top of page

 WEIGHT SYSTEMS

-• A diver needs to wear sufficient weight to that they are neutrally buoyant at the surface
+• A diver must wear sufficient weight to be neutrally buoyant at the surface.

 Remember, you should do a buoyancy check